Analogue of a Laplace-Runge-Lenz vector for particle orbits (timelike geodesics) in Schwarzschild spacetime: Physical properties of the analogue LRL conserved quantities

-This differs by the factor $2M$ compared to what is used in \Ref{Cha} and has the advantage that $u=1$ corresponds to the horizon $r=2M$.
-Hereafter, an overbar denotes a quantity or a variable divided by $2M$.
+This differs by the factor $2M$ compared to the notation used in \Ref{Cha} for classifying orbits and has the advantage that $u=1$ corresponds to the horizon $r=2M$.
+An overbar will denote a quantity or a variable divided by $2M$.
 In particular,